lee-leonardo/hugo-starter/README.md

 ### Examples

+- content: content divides the website into sections of content e.g. `content/posts`, `content/blog`, `content/about`, `content/tutorials`
 - archetypes: `hugo new posts/newPost.md` will use the default front matter from `archetypes/posts.md`, `archetypes/default.md`, then theme related ones.

 ## Running Locally